pilotmoon/PopClip-Extensions/source/ChatGPT.popclipext/Readme.md

 ## Description

+### Actions

 The main action, **Chat**, sends the selected text to OpenAI and appends the response as a new line.

-As a modifier, if you hold the Shift (⇧) key while invoking the action, the response will be copied to the clipboard instead of appended to the selection.

 The previous messages in the chat are sent along with each new message, allowing an extended dialogue with the AI.

+Modifiers:

+- Hold Shift(⇧) to copy just the response to the clipboard.

+- Hold Option(⌥)-Shift(⇧) to paste the response over the selection.

 The **Reset** action (broom icon) clears the current chat history to start a fresh conversation.